flier/spring-framework.docset/README.md

 3. Run the $SPRING-FRAMEWORK-DOCSET/Script/make-docsetm.command script to generate and archive the docset

-4. Click the docset folder to install for Dash, or copy the docset folder to /Library/Developer/Shared/Documentation/DocSets for XCode
+4. Click the docset folder to install for Dash, or copy the docset folder to ~/Library/Developer/Shared/Documentation/DocSets for XCode

+See also: check [the official document](http://kapeli.com/docsets/) for more detail